jacobgraven/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/formatting-issue.md

 Please provide a brief overview of the problem

 ## Description
-Please provide an in-depth description of the problem
+Please provide an in-depth description of the problem.
+Indicate where the problem occurs either on the webpage or on the source code itself

 ## Screenshots
-Please provide screenshots of the issue
+Please provide screenshots of the issue (if possible)

 ## Suggestions
-Please provide some suggestions (if any)
+Please provide some suggestions (if any).
+If suggestions are made, please include possible code changes.